PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Kogs Ritual Chamber.md

 ### Chamber 4: Ore Refinery

 >[!TLDR]
 >- **Features:** A room filled with decommissioned heavy machinery and furnaces.
+A large elevator with empty crates is in the middle.
 Massive Ore buckets hang from the ceiling.
 >- **Lighting:** Dim, with occasional flickers from cracks in the wall
 >- **Attack(s):** Bursts through wall, Slam, falling machinery

 **Challenges:**
-Interacting with Machinery:
+Reactivate the elevator:
-- **Obstacle:** Using the machinery to create a distraction or barrier.
+- **Obstacle:** Broken elevator, connected to a console, needs arcane path3
 - **Skills:** Investigation, Intimidation, Athletics.
 - **Success:** The party successfully uses the machinery to hinder the automaton’s progress.
 - **Failure:** The machinery backfires, creating additional obstacles.